zesterer/vulcan/README.md

-##Please Note That Vulcan Is Currently In Heavy Development And Does Not Function Properly Yet
+##Please Note That Vulcan Is Currently In Development

 #Vulcan